zaius/docs/content/docs/steps/creating-steps.md

 application in a different language, than call this from within the `run.sh` file.

+For each property you specified in your `wercker-step.yml`, wercker sets a corresponding environment variable.
+For example, the value of the `url` property would be made available in the `$WERCKER_SLACK_NOTIFIER_URL` environment variable.

+Notice that any hypens you use in your paramater names will be transformed to underscores.

 ### The Readme

 If a `README.md` is present in your step folder, the registry will display